Refractory Period: What Is It, Its Duration and How To Shorten It?

 During sex, dopamine is very important.
 Researchers think that a man’s amount of dopamine may affect whether or not he can get an erection.
 But the study also says that too much dopamine could be bad for your sexual health.

-Some of the same things that are good for your health as a whole, like exercise, may help keep your dopamine levels in check.
-Dopamine can also be boosted by other things that are fun, like learning something new, having a good conversation, or mastering a new task.
+Some of the same things your doctor might suggest to keep your overall health in good shape, such as exercise, could help level out dopamine levels.
+Dopamine can also be increased by other fun things — learning something new, having a good conversation or getting the hang of a new task.

 You will be interested on: Sexologist in Burnaby